 As we band throughout this region of West Texas at regular sites, we have compiled records for these sites that extend back several years.
 We always welcome the opportunity to sample new sites and new environments.

 The Concho Valley of Texas as defined by its strictest interpretation includes only those areas drained by the three forks of the Concho River.
 It includes all of four Texas counties and parts of three others.
 By Texas standards, the area is not large but because of its location has a large number of bird species that live here or pass through the region each year.
 The three forks of the Concho River serve as migration pathways for many western species and a significant number of eastern species of birds also find their way through the valley during migration.
 The three water reservoirs in the area attract many species of waterfowl.
 Species from east and west also arrive here during post breeding wandering and many northern and western species winter in this area.
 Records of three hundred, fifty four species have been confirmed in the area in recent times.
 More than 200 species have been banded in this area.
-As an example of the diversity of bird life here, Wood Thrushes and Western Tanagers have both been banded during summer and all three of the bluebird species are banded during winter.

 Most of the banding efforts expended by Concho Valley bird banders are within this narrow geographic area but in an effort to understand bird populations and movements across west central Texas at least some of these banders have established banding sites in counties around the periphery of this area.
 In those areas some different species are often encountered and will be reported on this website.